What is Wrongful Dismissal?

 Wrongful Dismissal: Calculating Notice and Severance

 Your employer can fire you for cause or not-for-cause.
 Our laws stipulate the minimum notice and severance you should receive from your employer during a job termination.
 In addition, you are also entitled to fair compensation.
 And this is determined through common laws, a set of judge-made laws that are based on precedents.
 They require your employer to compensate you with more than the minimum when your circumstances call for it.
 Seek legal advice when you are terminated, regardless of whether you are terminated without casue or for cause, to ensure you receive your full entitlements.

 Fired without Notice and Severance

-While the law is clear about termination pay, many employers let their employees go without any notice or severance pay.
+While the law is clear about termination pay yet many employers let staff go without any notice or severance pay.
 They will justify your unfair dismissal in many ways.
-Some attempt to limit your rights through employment contracts or by classifying you as a contract worker.
+Some will attempt to limit your rights through employment contracts or by classifying you as a contract worker.
 But the fact remains, employers have very little leeway to fire you without adequate compensation.
 Even in a for cause termination, they must pay you notice and severance unless they meet the very high standards of proof for a willful misconduct on your part.

 Constructive dismissal is a very unfortunate by-product of an employment relationship gone sour.
 In this situation, while your employer does not fire you, the conditions at work are so intolerable that you resign, unwillingly.
 Obvious examples include workplace harassment, bullying, an unreasonable work load or a toxic work environment.
 However, employers can also create situations that trigger a constructive dismissal by making unilateral changes to your compensation package or terms of employment,

 Layoff or Termination?
 Legally they Differ